Personal Pronouns

 "Аз говоря на теб" - I am talking to you

-"Давам ябълката на тях" - I give the apple to them
+"Давам ябълката на тях" - I'm giving the apple to them

 As a rule, the short forms are placed in front of the verb.
 However, as they are clitics, they can't appear as the first word of the sentence and sometimes have to be moved after the verb: